 Coloured or Fancy Diamonds are extremely popular and are sometimes described as 'two gemstones in one' because they give you colour plus the characteristic sparkle of a Diamond.
 Diamonds are comprised of carbon and because of their compact atomic structure, trace elements that colour other gemstones just can't get in.
 So instead of being coloured by chromium, titanium and vanadium, Fancy Diamonds owe their hues to boron, hydrogen and nitrogen, as well as crystal imperfections (colour centres).
 Not surprisingly, Coloured Diamonds are exceedingly rare in nature, resulting in the vast majority of what's available in the marketplace being colour enhanced.

+It's not easy being a Sphene.
+Sure, you might be new, rare, have dispersion (fire) greater than Demantoid and Diamonds, but so what?
+You might even have a strong pleochroism (different colors visible from different angles) that make you appear to change colour, have amazing admantine (Diamond-like) lustre and double refractive that lends optical depth.
+But who cares?
+The fact is nobody ever heard of you.
 Named from the Greek 'sfena' (wedge), because of its wedge shaped crystals, Sphene is also sometimes called Titanite.
 Most Sphene is green to yellowish-green, but its intense fiery brilliance can display every spectral colour (blue, green, orange, red, violet and yellow).
 Possessing an intense natural beauty, Sphene when faceted creates brilliant, fiery gems, but is notoriously difficult to polish.
 Usually smaller than 1 carat, large eye-clean Sphene is extremely rare.
 While Sphene hails from Brazil, Pakistan and Sri Lanka, Madagascar is currently its main source